garrypolley/lc101-kc/March 16, 2017/starter-questions.md

 ## General

 * What's the difference between equality and identity?
-  * Equality checks of values are equal
+  * Equality checks if values are equal
   * Identity checks to see if the objects are the exact same